Health, Vision, Dental and Life Insurance

 - HealthChoice – A newborn is covered only for the first 48 hours following a vaginal birth or the first 96 hours following a cesarean section birth.
 Under the HealthChoice plans, a separate deductible and coinsurance apply.

-- Aetna, BlueLincs, CommunityCare, and GlobalHealth HMOs – A newborn is covered for 31 days without an additional premium.
+- BlueLincs, CommunityCare, and GlobalHealth HMOs – A newborn is covered for 31 days without an additional premium.

 Excluding Dependents from Coverage